zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-geteventprops-method.md

 ## <a name="parameters"></a>Parameter
  `ev`
- [in] Das Ereignis-Metadatentoken, das das Ereignis, das Abrufen von Metadaten für darstellt.
+ [in] The event metadata token representing the event to get metadata for.

  `pClass`
- [out] Ein Zeiger auf das TypeDef-Token, die die Klasse darstellt, die das Ereignis deklariert.
+ [out] A pointer to the TypeDef token representing the class that declares the event.

  `szEvent`
- [out] Der Name des Ereignisses verweist `ev`.
+ [out] The name of the event referenced by `ev`.

  `pchEvent`
- [in] Die angeforderte Länge in Breitzeichen `szEvent`.
+ [in] The requested length in wide characters of `szEvent`.

  `pdwEventFlags`
- [out] Die zurückgegebene Länge in Breitzeichen `szEvent`.
+ [out] The returned length in wide characters of `szEvent`.

  `ptkEventType`
- [out] Ein Zeiger auf ein TypeRef oder TypeDef Metadaten token, die <xref:System.Delegate> der Ereignistyp.
+ [out] A pointer to a TypeRef or TypeDef metadata token representing the <xref:System.Delegate> type of the event.

  `pmdAddOn`
- [out] Ein Zeiger auf das Metadatentoken, das die Methode, die fügt Handler für das Ereignis darstellt.
+ [out] A pointer to the metadata token representing the method that adds handlers for the event.

  `pmdRemoveOn`
- [out] Ein Zeiger auf das Metadatentoken, das die Methode, die Handler für das Ereignis entfernt darstellt.
+ [out] A pointer to the metadata token representing the method that removes handlers for the event.

  `pmdFire`
- [out] Ein Zeiger auf das Metadatentoken, das die Methode, die das Ereignis auslöst darstellt.
+ [out] A pointer to the metadata token representing the method that raises the event.

  `rmdOtherMethod`
- [out] Ein Array von Sicherheitstoken Verweise auf andere Methoden, die dem Ereignis zugeordnet werden soll.
+ [out] An array of token pointers to other methods associated with the event.

  `cMax`
  [in] Die maximale Größe des `rmdOtherMethod`-Arrays.

  `pcOtherMethod`
- [out] Die Anzahl der in zurückgegebenen Token `rmdOtherMethod`.
+ [out] The number of tokens returned in `rmdOtherMethod`.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]